Calculated Risk (novel): Synopsis

 Calland's equipment works as intended, he and Kay are sent back to the 20th century, and into bodies of the correct gender.
-Calland finds himself in the body of a successful young man, with an attractive fiancee which he is soon to marry.
+Calland finds himself in the body of a successful young man, with an attractive fiancée which he is soon to marry.
 But going to the rendezvous with Kay at Trafalgar Square, he is shocked to discover the flaw in his plan – Kay's personality had been displaced into the body of an old, ill woman.

-Thereupon, Calland seeks to remedy things by an even more ruthless plan – to rebuild his mind-transferring machine and use it to transfer Kay's mind into the body of his 20th-century fiancee, caring nothing about killing her in the process.
+Thereupon, Calland seeks to remedy things by an even more ruthless plan – to rebuild his mind-transferring machine and use it to transfer Kay's mind into the body of his 20th-century fiancée, caring nothing about killing her in the process.
 But his second calculated risk goes completely wrong, with the total ruin of all that he and Kay tried to achieve.

 Meanwhile, back in the 24th century Calland's invention falls into the hands of the military regime, and the generals soon realize its military potential and plan a full scale "time invasion" of the 20th century.
 It falls to another scientist, with a higher moral sense, to stop them at the price of great personal sacrifice.